top of page

 Arts and Artifacts: Jim Moskin

-The late Angie Utt, one of the early presidents, described the Society’s founding, in a speech at General Assembly in 1983, as an outgrowth of the Bellows Lectures, which began in 1977.
+The late Angie Utt, one of the early presidents of the ASHS, described the Society’s founding, in a speech at General Assembly in 1983, as an outgrowth of the Bellows Lectures, which began in 1977.
 She noted that the church has a long and very interesting history, having been an integral part of New York City since it began in 1819.
-She also credited the Rev. Dr. Walter Donald Kring with keeping the church’s history alive through his three books.
+For more information about our history, see our Timelines on this website.

 Caring for our Historic Art and Artifacts

-The Historical Society has been working on making an exhaustive list of all the church's historic paintings, artwork and other artifacts such as portraits of past ministers, a silver tea set donated by the Women’s Alliance, and valuable pieces of furniture, for insurance purposes and so that we could keep track of them during the renovations.
+The Historical Society has been working on making an exhaustive list of all the church's historic paintings, artwork and other artifacts such as portraits of past ministers, a silver tea set donated by the Women’s Alliance, and valuable pieces of furniture.
+Click here for a pamphlet describing some of our artifacts.

 Partnering with the Bicentennial Committee, and as part of the Bicentennial Celebration, the ASHS recently funded the restoration of the 1821 clock that has hung in each of the church’s four buildings.
 It was originally a gift of George Bond of Boston, a benefactor of the church since its founding.
 (We found an envelope in the archives containing two tin clock hands, and identified them as the 1821 clock’s original hands by looking at photos in Dr. Kring’s first book.)
 It has been deemed too hazardous to return the clock to Reidy Friendship Hall, where it hung for many years, so it will be placed in the Forest Church Gallery when the church renovation is done.